mikljohansson/mbot-vision/README.md

   high power LED's connected with a transistor and some suitably sized resistors.

 * You can use the `LOG_TO_SDCARD` configure the code to log to an SDcard.
-Since the SDcard pins are shared, it means that in this case you must also disconnect all other wires like the flash and mBot UART.
+Since the SDcard pins are shared, it means that in this case you must also disconnect all other wires like the floodlights and mBot connection.

 ## Inference engine